-The environmental factors considered to have exerted some control on the presence, size and form of the ore shoots are as follows:
+The environmental factors considered by Cleveland (25), Hedley (21), James (19), Poole (28), Cairnes (24) and the writer to have exerted some control on the presence, size and form of the ore shoots are as follows:

 (a) The serpentine contact.
-The control here appears to have been a "damming" and, locally where the contact is suitably inclined, as is most commonly the case, also a "capping" influence exerted by the incompetent and impervious serpentine.
-Not only are ore shoots of substantial size found in this locale but it is also the favored environment for small "bonanza pockets" of almost massive gold.
+The control here appears to have been a "daming" and, locally where the contact is suitably inclined, as is most commonly the case, also a "capping" influence exerted by the incompetent and impervious corportine.
+Not only are ore shoots of substantial size fo in this locale but it is also the favoared environment for small "bonanza pockets" of almost-massive gold.